Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "retained" that will make your resume stand out to hiring managers and showcase your active role in driving retention success.
+I've compiled some powerful synonyms you can use instead of Retained that will make your resume more dynamic and show the active role you played in maintaining valuable outcomes for your organization.

 Better Alternatives to Use Instead